bulini/sendit/readme.txt

 === Sendit Newsletter ===
 Contributors: Giuseppe Surace
 Donate link: http://www.giuseppesurace.com/wordpress/
-Tags: newsletter, mailing list, mailinglist, subscription form Requires at least: 3.0.1
+Tags: newsletter, mailing list, mailinglist, widget, subscription form Requires at least: 3.0.1
-Tested up to: 4.1
+Tested up to: 4.4.1
-Stable tag: 3.0.0
+Stable tag: 2.4.0

-Re-Sendit is my nightly building of Sendit, a friendly and easy newsletter and mailing lists plugin for Wordpress, born to make newsletter delivery management a great experience.
+Sendit is a friendly and easy newsletter and mailing lists plugin for Wordpress, born to make newsletter delivery management a great experience.

 == Description ==
 Sendit enables you to send newsletters and collect subscribers from your blog.
 You can manage one or more lists and put the subscription form via a shortcode in post/pages or using the Sendit widget.
 You can extract content from post or pages or create your own content to send to subscribers, now also with featured images.
 Furthermore, you can edit template for each mailing lists by just writing some html and css code on header and footer.